wkoszek/me/source/blog/2015-10-28-subtle-difference-between-linux-and-macosx-printf.md

 seconds.
 But the same code failed miserably on Linux.

-It looks like my stressing testbench found a usability problem between Linux'es and MacOSX'es printf.
+It looks like my stressing testbench found a usability problem between Linux and MacOSX printf.
 Problem shows up when you decide to use unsupported format string specifier.
 While Linux leaves the `%` signs, MacOSX doesn't propagate them to the string.
 I guess I'll have to find a way to elegantly solve it, and preferably without any `#defines`.